mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 - ResizePolicy::DIMENSION_DEPENDENCY: This covers rules such as width-for-height and height-for-width.
 You specify that one dimension depends on another.

 Relayout requests are put in automatically when a property is changed on a view, or a change to the stage hierarchy is made and manual requests are usually not necessary.
-The`RelayoutRequest` method is available for deriving controls to call when they would like themselves to be relaid out.
+The`RelayoutRequest` method is available for deriving views to call when they would like themselves to be relaid out.

 The following overridable methods provide customization points for the size negotiation algorithm: